sbt/sbt-dependency-graph/README.md

  * `what-depends-on <organization> <module> <revision>`: Find out what depends on an artifact.
 Shows a reverse dependency tree for the selected module.
  * `dependency-license-info`: show dependencies grouped by declared license
- * `ivy-report`: let's ivy generate the resolution report for you project.
+ * `ivy-report`: lets ivy generate the resolution report for you project.
 Use `show ivy-report` for the filename of the generated report
+ * `dependency-csv`: Shows a CSV-formatted report of dependencies used in this project.
+ * `dependency-csv-to-file`: Writes the same CSV-formatted report to the configured file.

 All tasks can be scoped to a configuration to get the report for a specific configuration. `test:dependency-graph`, for example, prints the dependencies in the `test` configuration.
 If you don't specify any configuration, `compile` is